SlimeVR/SlimeVR-Docs-Site/src/diy/community-diy-straps.md

 ### Fadetoblk27's

-Fadetoblk27's setup uses slider buckles to secure the ends.
+Fadetoblk27's setup uses slider buckles to secure the strap ends.
-While this build does not require sewing, it may be sewed together to improve durability.
+While this build does not require sewing, it may be sewn together to improve durability.

 <img src="./assets/img/diy-straps/strap-community-builds/Fadetoblk27_Straps.webp" loading="lazy" class="small-size-image" alt="Fadetoblk27's Straps"/>